lowRISC/opentitan/doc/rm/device_interface_functions.md

 ## Objectives

-DIFs provide extensively reviewed APIs for actuating hardware for three separate use cases: design verification, FPGA + post-silicon validation, and reference firmware including end-consumer applications.
+DIFs provide extensively reviewed APIs for actuating hardware for three separate use cases: design verification, FPGA + post-silicon validation, and providing example code to aid the implementation of reference firmware including end-consumer applications.

 ## Requirements